 This is where receipt upload promotions earn their premium over simpler campaign mechanics.
 Every validated receipt gives you information that an entry form never could.
 You can see which specific products each consumer bought, in what quantities and combinations, from which retailer, on which date, and at what price.
 You can also see what else went into the basket alongside your product.

-That last point matters more than most brand managers realize.
+That last point matters more than most brand managers realise.
 Receipt data delivers SKU-level, retailer-level, and basket-level insight, including what competitive products and brands your consumers are purchasing at the same time as yours.
 If your product is being bought predominantly in Aldi and Lidl rather than Tesco and Dunnes, the data shows it.
 If consumers are consistently pairing your product with a competitor's, you can see that too.

 This is zero-party data: the consumer submitted it directly as part of entering the promotion.
 It is structured, verified, and linked to a real transaction.
 The practical use cases range from audience segmentation for future campaigns, to informing your ranging conversations with trade buyers, to identifying which retailers deserve more promotional investment.